-The Federal Housing Administration (FHA) employs a similar concept with the FHA loan.
+The Federal Housing Administration (FHA) employs a similar concept with the FHA home loan.
 Each FHA loan applicant pays in cash at closing, or finances a "little extra" called the FHA funding fee.
-Now when a lender forecloses on an FHA mortgage, the lender seeks repayment of the loss from this Funding Fee "slush fund", again for lack of a better term, but you get the point.
-The lender is not totally indemnified, the lender is paid a percentage of the loss.
+Now when a mortgage lender forecloses on an FHA loan, the mortgage company seeks repayment of the loss from this Funding Fee "slush fund", again for lack of a better term, but you get the point.
+The mortgage company is not totally indemnified, the lender is paid a percentage of the loss.
+After the mortgage company is paid off, the department of Housing and Development (HUD) takes ownership of the house and resells the house.
+These homes are commonly called HUD homes, or FHA foreclosures.

 In addition to the FHA funding fee, the home buyer also pays a small premium each month as part of their mortgage payment.
 This fee is known as MIP - "mortgage insurance premium".
 (PMI stands for "private mortgage insurance" and is the monthly premium paid under a "conventional loan").